What Am I Looking For in My Owners?

 If you are within traveling distance you are welcome to make an appointment to come out and visit

-our dogs if we have a litter planned and your approved application is on file.
+our dogs if we have a litter planned and your approved questionnaire is on file.
 We want to meet our

 potential owners beforehand where possible and we're sure you would want to meet us and our girls as

-get a pup from us if you are open to either sex.
-There are not many Leos born in the US each year
+to get a pup from us if you are open to either sex.
+While there were 72,704 Golden Retrievers born in

-obviously, not in each litter.
+We are a rare breed.
 The females in the breed, although better watch dogs, are easier to live with as

 teenagers, and usually challenge their owners less than the males who are prone to testosterone surges

 from around 15-36 months.
-Males are not a good choice for owners who have not owned a giant ,
+Males are not a good choice for owners who have not owned a very large,

 intact working breed male before or who might not have strong leadership abilities.
+Leo females are

 Next page: How do you get on out waiting list?
 Back to: "PUPPIES"